Blog

 • High-performing keywords: Increase bids on keywords with strong conversion rates and low ACoS.

-• Low-performing keywords: Decrease bids on keywords that are driving clicks but not resulting in sales.
+• Low-performing keywords: Decrease bids on keywords that are driving Click-Through Rate (CTR) but not resulting in sales.

 • Seasonal demand: Increase bids during high-demand seasons to capture conversions when customers are most active.